-Course DescriptionDevelops the knowledge and skills necessary to perform hematology and urinalysis.
-Includes how to perform a complete blood count and to do a urinalysis using current technology.
-Prerequisites: VT 105; (BI 101 or BI 101B), BI 102; CH 100.
+Course DescriptionCovers the knowledge and skills necessary to perform hematology and urinalysis.
+Includes instruction for performing complete blood counts and urinalysis using current technology.
+Prerequisites: Admission to Veterinary Technology program.

 Addendum to Course Description

-This is designed for first year veterinary technology students and is a graduation requirement for the Associates Degree in Applied Sciences in Veterinary Technology.
+This course is intended for first-year veterinary technology students and is a graduation requirement for the Associates Degree in Applied Sciences in Veterinary Technology.
 Credits in this course are not transferable to a four year school towards a baccalaureate degree.
-The text required for this course is Laboratory Procedures for Veterinary Technicians, Third Edition, Pratt, 1997 ISBN 0-8151-7326-1
+The required textbook for this course is Laboratory Procedures for Veterinary Technicians, by Pratt.

 Course Activities and Design

 This course is designed to be a lecture-laboratory course.
-It is a five-credit-hour course that meets for ten -lecture-laboratory hours per week.
-Although the course is a lecture-lab course, six hours per week are devoted to lecture and four hours per week to lab.
-The topics this course will include are microscope usage, the complete blood count including leukocyte and erythrocyte development and morphology, and the urinalysis, which include chemical and morphological analytical methods of assay.
+It is a five-credit-hour course that meets for ten lecture-laboratory hours per week.
+Topics include microscope usage, the complete blood count including leukocyte and erythrocyte development and morphology, and urinalysis (which include chemical and morphological analytical methods of assay).

 Outcome Assessment Strategies

 Grades will be based on the students understanding of the course content as demonstrated by periodic lecture examinations, laboratory proficiency examinations, and one comprehensive final exam, and by attendance.
 The student must be able to demonstrate proficiency sufficient to be within 10% of the results obtained on a sample evaluated by the instructor in order to receive a passing grade.
 Also in order to receive a passing grade, the student must have attended a minimum of 80 percent of each of the lecture and laboratory classes.